POeticPotatoes/Truffle/README.md

 ## Using PartialSqlObject
-There are some cases in which column values need to be stored, but they are not used actively in a model (Eg. an API service which might need to select all columns for an entry, but does not reference them internally).
+There are some cases in which column values need to be stored, but their names might be uncertain, or they are not used actively in a model (Eg. an API service which might need to select all columns for an entry, but does not reference them internally).

 In such cases, `PartialSqlObject` may be used instead of `SqlObject` to reduce the amount of boilerplate code that is required.

 `PartialSqlObject` is an extension of `SqlObject` that selects ALL(*) columns in a table when creating an object, and stores them regardless of whether they correspond to a property in the model.
 This means that `GetAllValues()` returns the full result of the table without needing to define unused properties.

+There is also a [further extension](#using-genericsqlobject) of `PartialSqlObject` which may be used for dynamic table names or key columns, and entirely removes the need for extension before it is used.

 ```C#
 [Table("[dbo].[tblDog]")]